 Whole Life Insurance

 Whole life insurance is a permanent insurance policy where coverage remains in force for your lifetime as long as you pay premiums.
 Mutual of Omaha offers a few options for whole life, permanent insurance plans.
 The advantages of their whole life plans are:

 - Policy loans

-The Whole Life Guaranteed Plus policy offers coverage amounts from $2,000 to $25,000 with guaranteed acceptance for ages 45 to 85 (50 to 75 in New York).
+The Guaranteed Whole Life policy offers coverage amounts from $2,000 to $25,000 with guaranteed acceptance (no medical exam or health questions asked) for ages 45 to 85 (50 to 75 in New York).
 These are designed as final expense policies.
 You can get a quote online for this coverage, and you also have the option to add a person to your policy.

 Premiums are level and they will also include access to funeral planning concierge services as part of the plan.
 This policy has a graded death benefit in the first two years.
 The graded death benefit means that benefits in the first two years, (if death is due to anything other than an accidental death) will be limited to the premiums paid plus 10%.
 Full death benefit only applies after the second year of coverage.

 The Living Promise whole life insurance policy is only available through an agent.
 The policy uses simplified underwriting and offers two different options: a level benefit plan or a graded benefit plan.